Invest in Glafabra

 To summarize,

 • Market Need.
-We are bringing an innovative therapy approach to give longer lasting relief to patients with metabolic disorders.
-Current therapies are sufficient, but tedious.
-Our approach offers a long lasting relief, which is demonstrated to be at least 5 years durability.
+We are bringing an innovative therapy approach to give long lasting relief to patients with metabolic disorders.
+Current therapies are sufficient, but require frequen clinical visits for tedious infusions every-other-week to control toxic metabolite buildup.
+Our one time treatment approach gives patients a broad symptom relief that lasts for many years.

 • Sufficient Market.
 We are developing an accessible segment (12%) of a $200 B addressable market.

 • Clinical Stage.
-We are in the clinic with our lead asset for Fabry Disease.
-We plan to bring two more therapies forward in Pompe and Gaucher.
-Success with these assets will demonstrate the platform nature of our technology where any coding sequence can be swapped into the lentivector and enable treatment of a wide variety of metabolic disorders.
+We have completed clinic trials in Canada with our Live-cel therapy for Fabry Disease.
+We now need to activate similar clinical trials in the US with IND filing and clearance.
+We plan to bring at least two more therapies forward into the clinic (Pompe and Gaucher).
+Success with these assets will demonstrate the repeatable nature of our technology where any coding sequence can be swapped into the lentivector and enable treatment of a wide variety of metabolic disorders.

 With adequate capitalization, Glafabra will remain on track to become an attractive acquisition to Pharma by the end of the decade.